How it works What We Check Pricing Articles About Free Scan →

 Investigative journalism also triggers CNIL investigations.
 A high-profile media story about a data breach or non-compliant business practice has consistently preceded formal CNIL inquiries in documented cases.

 CNIL does not rely on chance discovery.
-It has built a multi-channel system that can identify non-compliant businesses through automated technology, complaint intake, coordinated sweeps, and cross-border cooperation.
+It has built a multi-channel system that can identify non-compliant businesses through online controls, complaint intake, coordinated sector campaigns, and cross-border cooperation.

 A website with a non-compliant cookie banner, a missing privacy policy, or a cookie that loads Google Analytics before consent is not invisible.
 It is identifiable — by CNIL's own systems, by individual complainants, and by organized privacy advocacy groups — at any point.